Malian musicians sing for peace in crisis-hit country

 The musicians came together in the capital Bamako this week to record the track "Mali-ko (Peace/La Paix)".

-"The Malian people look to us," singer Fatoumata Diawara, the organiser of the project, said in a statement.
+"The Malian people look to us," singer Fatoumata Diawara, the organizer of the project, said in a statement.
 "They have lost hope in politics.
 But music has always brought hope in Mali."

 Mali has a rich musical tradition and many artists are well-known on the international circuit.
 Amadou and Mariam have sold millions of discs worldwide.